aleen42/PersonalWiki/post/how_to_draw/how_to_draw.md

 #### 1.3 Drawing in Canvas

-Now that paths has been extracted and stored in a local variable, the next step we should do is to draw them with points:
+Now that paths have been extracted and stored in a local variable, the next step we should do is to draw them with points:

 ```js
 var pointsArr = [];